 I also argued that perhaps selling out of the money Calls, in addition to holding the index, was even better but I was not sure until I saw the evidence: BXM, an index that simulates a permanent Covered Call strategy on the S&P500 and has beaten the market in almost three decades.
 I discussed BXM in the Covered Call vs Buy and Hold article.

-Well, today I want to talk about another very simple strategy that beats most traders/investors:
+Well, today I want to talk about another very simple option selling strategy that beats most traders/investors:

 Short Puts on the index, the CBOE PutWrite Index (PUT)

 If you are selling a Put on an index and the market moves sideways you out-perform the buy & holder who went nowhere.
-If the index goes up, slightly (by less than the premium collected by the Put seller), the Short Put strategy still outperforms the buy and holder.
-If the market falls, the short Put loses, but the cost basis for the investor is smaller than that of the buy and holder, who is also losing.
+If the index goes up, slightly (by less than the premium collected by the Put seller), the Short Put options strategy still outperforms the buy and holder.
+If the market falls, the Short Put options lose, but the cost basis for the investor is smaller than that of the buy and holder, who is also losing.
 So, in these three scenarios the Short Put wins over Buy and Hold which only outperforms during very strong markets.

 Based on this idea, the PUT index was created by the CBOE years ago and it aims to simulate a permanent Short Put strategy on the S&P500.
 Taken from the CBOE site:

 "PUT is an award-winning benchmark index that measures the performance of a hypothetical portfolio that sells S&P 500 Index (SPX) put options against collateralized cash reserves held in a money market account.
 The daily historical data for the PUT Index now extends back to June 30, 1986."

 So, what is the performance of the PUT Index anyways?